 To even get the chance to perform in front of people, an actor must first understand how to act.
 That means taking acting workshops, improv classes, voice actor lessons, or hiring a personal acting coach.
 An actor must be able to improve their acting abilities and skills consistently so that their acting always appears realistic and entertaining even though it may be forced and rehearsed.
-Read our guide to how to become an actor in TV shows and movies to give you an idea on where to start.

 2. Market yourself as an actor

 Developing the best acting skills is useless if nobody knows that you are trying to become an actor.
 So the next task an actor must complete is figuring out how to market themselves in the entertainment industry.
 This involves attending open casting calls, performing in network showcases, contacting talent agents, and promoting yourself on social media.
 Vin Diesel landed a role on Marvel’s Guardians of the Galaxy not because of his acting abilities but because he had a huge social media following.
 By showing producers that you have a fan and talent base, you are more likely to land a role because producers are interested in making money.
-Read our guide to the film industry in 5 things only an actor understands.

 3. Learn how to audition